-In addition to these classroom experiences, I completed all of the requirements to earn a Certificate in College Teaching (CCT) upon graduation, and have also completed my training as a fellow in the Preparing Future Faculty Program (PPF).
+In addition to these classroom experiences, I completed all of the requirements to earn a Certificate in College Teaching (CCT), and have also completed my training as a fellow in the Preparing Future Faculty Program (PPF).
 These innovative programs and the accompanying pedagogical classes have enabled me to discuss the future of higher education with professors like Dr. Cathy Davidson who are revolutionizing the field of pedagogy by, for example, designing Massive Open Online Courses that allow students and the public to easily access the academic expertise of scholars at institutions of higher education.

 In the classroom, I strive to introduce my students to a wide variety of methodological approaches drawn from the academic disciplines I have encountered through my pedagogical training and academic research.
 These fields include visual studies, anthropology, and ethnomusicology, among others.
 I see interdisciplinary studies as a dynamic vehicle for exploration, which enables students to make connections between academic fields that would have otherwise remained unrelated.
 For example, in my American history survey course, I help students draw connections between economic history and cultural anthropology by tracing the simultaneous development of Caribbean plantation economies and growing consumerism and culinary traditions in Europe and North America.
 This lesson enables students to tie early American history to the Caribbean and Europe, while also emphasizing the correlation between economic and cultural practices in the larger Atlantic World.